juce-framework/JUCE/docs/CMake API.md

   are set on a JUCE target.
 By default, we don't link StoreKit because you might not need it, but if you get linker or include errors that reference StoreKit, just set this argument to `TRUE`.

+`NEEDS_WINDOWS_MIDI_SERVICES`
+- On Windows, JUCE can use the Windows MIDI Services library to support MIDI 2.0 protocol communications with hardware and other applications.
+By default this is not enabled because the MIDI services require additional packages to be installed in order to function, both at build-time and at run-time.
+If you enable this flag but don't have the correct dependencies installed, CMake will emit an error message during configuration explaining how to get everything set up.
+This option will automatically set the JUCE_USE_WINDOWS_MIDI_SERVICES=1 preprocessor definition on the new target.

 `PUSH_NOTIFICATIONS_ENABLED`
 - Sets app entitlements to allow push notifications.
 May be either `TRUE` or `FALSE`.
 Defaults to `FALSE`.